Introduction to nutrient pollution and Nutrient Neutrality

 - providing funding for a Natural England led nutrient mitigation scheme to deliver nutrient mitigation in priority catchments (see government’s written ministerial statement and Natural England’s blog post on their nutrient mitigation scheme)

-- the Local Nutrient Mitigation Fund to enable councils to deliver nutrient neutrality mitigation (government has published details of the outcomes of the first round of bids for the fund and of opportunities for a second round of biding)
+- the Local Nutrient Mitigation Fund to enable councils to deliver nutrient neutrality mitigation (government has published details of the outcomes of the first round of bids for the fund and of opportunities for a second round of bidding)

 Wastewater treatment works upgrades